 For the love of entertainment

-OK, so a lot of what I just said about Helen Hunt’s role in As Good as It Gets applies here, except that this kinda is Shakespeare.
-Even so, Gwyneth Paltrow is playing the lead role in a romantic comedy.
-It’s just a romantic comedy with a much more pretentious script.
-When it comes down to it, all she really has to do is alternately look pretty and look pretty while crying.
-Luckily for Gwyneth, she has a pretty crying face, so she could do two at once.
-Basically, Gwyneth rode the Weinstein’s PR bandwagon all the way through award season.
-They generated a tidal wave of support for Shakespeare in Love, which meant Gwyneth got to ride that wave all the way to the podium.
+A lot of what I said about Helen Hunt applies here, except that this actually kinda is Shakespeare.
+Even so, Gwyneth Paltrow is playing the lead role in a romantic comedy, albeit a romantic comedy with a pretentious script.
+All she really has to do is alternately look pretty and look pretty while crying.
+Luckily for Gwyneth, she has a pretty crying face.
+Gwyneth was part of the Weinstein’s PR push through award season.
+They generated a tidal wave of support for Shakespeare, which meant Gwyneth got to ride that wave all the way to the podium.

-Should have won in 1998: If we’re being honest, Cate Blanchett should have won for her breakout role as Queen Elizabeth I in Elizabeth.
+Should have won in 1998: Cate Blanchett for her breakout role as Queen Elizabeth I in Elizabeth.

-1994 is mostly infamous among Academy Awards buffs because the performance most critics deemed to be the best by an actress that year was deemed ineligible for any major awards.
-The Last Seduction aired on HBO before its theatrical release, which violated nomination guidelines and barred Linda Fiorentino from consideration.
-It didn’t help that there really wasn’t much of any competition that year.
-Jessica Lange ultimately won for playing the sexy wife of a military man, who causes trouble when they move to a military base involved in covering up nuclear bomb tests.
+Jessica Lange won for playing the sexy wife of a military man, who causes trouble when they move to a military base involved in covering up nuclear bomb tests.
 To be fair, Lange’s fabric store meltdown scene alone does more heavy lifting than either Paltrow or Hunt did in their entire movies.
 It’s just that this is a role Lange could have played in her sleep.
-Her character would fit in with any of her seasons on American Horror Story.
 It’s hard to criticize her since she did it well in the end, but there’s no denying that 1994 was a weak year for actresses.
-Her competition isn’t much better: Susan Sarandon for The Client, Winona Ryder for Little Women, Jodie Foster for Nell, and Miranda Richardson for Tom & Viv.
-None of those performances have had any lasting impact on pop culture–except possibly Jodie Foster, but even then only because Nell was such an oddity.

-Should have won in 1992: Thompson’s wit and emotional embodiment of a classic Forster character carried the day.
+Should have won in 1992: Thompson rightly carried the day.

-‘Transformative’ is a wildly overused term when it comes to the Best Actress category.
-This is one of those instances where it works.
-Hilary Swank plays Brandon Teena, a real-life transgender male who lived in Nebraska.
-Anatomically, Brandon was a female, but he lived his life as a man.
+‘Transformative’ is an overused term for performances (in a way, all performances are transformative)., but this is an instance where it works.
+Swank plays Brandon Teena, a transgender male.
+Anatomically, Brandon was female, but he lived his life as a man.
 When Brandon’s friends found out his secret, they beat him, raped him, and murdered him.
-Similar to how Philadelphia captured a then-taboo subject matter by portraying a gay man dying of AIDS, Boys Don’t Cry was an audacious movie not only for depicting the difficult life of a trans man, but the violence and fear with which people approached the very idea of such a person.
-And similar to how Hilary Swank brought quiet dignity to her female boxer in Million Dollar Baby, she imbues Brandon with determination and love.
-It’s a beautiful portrayal of a then-difficult subject matter, handled with all the respect it deserved.
+Similar to how Philadelphia captured a then-taboo subject matter by portraying a gay man dying of AIDS, Boys Don’t Cry was an audacious movie for depicting the difficult life of a trans person and the violence and fear they live with.
+Swank brings a quiet dignity to Brandon.
+It’s a beautiful portrayal giving the subject the respect it deserved.

-Should have won in 1999: much was made of the showdown between Swank and American Beauty‘s Annette Bening, but the right woman won.
+Should have won in 1999: Many predicted American Beauty‘s Annette Bening, but the right woman won.

-After several years of nominations, Susan Sarandon finally won an Academy Award as Sister Helen Prejean, a nun who acts as a spiritual advisor to a convicted killer on death row.
+After several years of nominations, Susan Sarandon finally won an Oscar as Sister Helen Prejean, a nun who acts as a spiritual advisor to a convicted killer on death row.
 She helps him with his final appeal, stays by his side in the days before his execution, and helps heal both his family and the family of the victims.
 At heart, Sister Helen is a woman trying to do right in the world.
-She’s a woman of faith and deep convictions.
-Susan Sarandon doesn’t just convey her emotions and convictions, she embodies her humanity.
-It’s a rare performance that refuses to devolve into cliche or caricature.
+She’s a woman of faith and deep conviction.
+It’s a performance that refuses to devolve into cliche or caricature.
 Sister Helen is just an everyday woman on the surface of things, but Sarandon really understood that her humanity ran so much deeper.

-Should have won in 1995: definitely Sarandon despite stiff competition from Meryl Streep (Bridges of Madison County), Sharon Stone (Casino), Elisabeth Shue (Leaving Las Vegas), and Emma Thompson (Sense and Sensibility).
-Particularly Streep.
+Should have won in 1995: Sarandon, despite stiff competition from Meryl Streep in Bridges of Madison County.

 Should have won in 1996: McDormand all the way.

-Putting Jodie Foster in second place for The Silence of the Lambs wounds me deeply.
-It’s one of the great understated female performances of all time.
-Clarice Starling, the FBI cadet trying to make her name on her first big case and get her badge, is a marvel.
+This one of the great female performances of all time.
+Clarice Starling, the FBI cadet assigned to a major case, is a marvel.
 She’s brilliant but insecure, determined but timid, ambitious but courteous.
-She’s also a woman trying to make it and earn respect in an incredibly male-dominated field.
-Foster manages the incredible feat of conveying all of that without making Starling a contradiction.
+She’s also a woman trying to earn respect in an incredibly male-dominated field.
+Foster manages to convey all of that without making Starling a contradiction.
 She also goes toe to toe with not one but two of film’s most devilish psychos of all time.
 Actresses in detective thrillers rarely get any respect, but rarely are the actresses of Jodie Foster’s caliber, and all-too rarely do they get such a multi-dimensional character to play with.
-As an aside, in a day where procedurals have become commonplace on television, we’ve become inundated with detectives who are too smart for their own good.
-You never doubt that they’ll catch the bad guy because they’re always improbably one step ahead of the killer.
-Part of why Silence is a such a success is that it deals with the complexities of an investigation–the doubt, the searching, the desperate need for a break in the case.
+Starling’s doubt–her desperate, scrambling need for a break in the case, is part of what makes Silence great.
 And Starling is a much more compelling protagonist because she grapples with all the elements of her case.